sonishsivarajkumar/PyCTAKES/README_OLD.md

 - **🔧 Customizable** - Adaptable to diverse clinical environments
 - **📈 Sustainable** - Community-driven long-term maintenance

-PyTAKES embodies these principles by providing enterprise-grade clinical NLP capabilities as a **truly open source project**.
+PyCTAKES embodies these principles by providing enterprise-grade clinical NLP capabilities as a **truly open source project**.
 No hidden costs, no vendor dependencies, just powerful tools for advancing healthcare through technology.

 ---

 ## 📄 License & Citation

 ### 📜 **License**
-PyTAKES is released under the **MIT License** - see [LICENSE](LICENSE) for details.
+PyCTAKES is released under the **MIT License** - see [LICENSE](LICENSE) for details.

 ```
 Copyright (c) 2025 Sonish Sivarajkumar and Contributors